 What is the difference between Backup and Disaster Recovery?

-Both of these elements are very necessary to ensure safe and uninterrupted work but they are different in terms of definition and services.
+Both of these elements are necessary to ensure safe and uninterrupted work but they are different in terms of definition and services.
 Let’s take a look at them one by one to clear the confusion.

 - Disaster recovery